Schedule Your Labiaplasty Consultation Today!

 If you have an enlarged labia or bothered with excess skin, you are still considered a good candidate for the procedure even if you haven’t had any kids yet.

-The skin on your labia is pliable and stretchable.
-This surgery may reduce the length of your labia but it will not affect its ability to stretch, hence it does not affect your ability to undergo natural vaginal delivery.
-In fact, in some cases, this has been reported to make delivery much easier.
+The skin on the labia is pliable and stretchable.
+The surgery may reduce its length but in most cases, it will not affect its ability to stretch.
+On that premise, it should not affect a woman’s ability to undergo natural (birth) delivery, but as with most medical procedures, this is not a guarantee.

 You cannot have the procedure done while you are on your period mainly for hygienic purposes.
 This is an important consideration that will be brought up during your consultation.